sabhapathi0306/Thyroid-disease-detection/README.md

 ## About dataset:
-Latest veersion of thyriod dataset is collected from the UCI archive and performed the Machine learning architectures to build the prediction on preprocessed dataset and the rchive of thyroid diagnoses obtained from the Garvan Institute, consisting of 9172 records from 1984 to early 1987.
+Latest veersion of thyriod dataset is collected from the UCI archive and performed the Machine learning architectures to build the prediction on preprocessed dataset and the archive of thyroid diagnoses obtained from the Garvan Institute, consisting of 9172 records from 1984 to early 1987.

 Link for dataset: https://archive.ics.uci.edu/ml/datasets/thyroid+disease